PeterGamma/What-happened-to-livetrack.io/README.md

 https://livetracking.io/de-de
 .

-Maybe someone can communicate with Nils Knieling ask him to debug the project
+Maybe someone can cooperate with Nils Knieling to debug the project

 https://github.com/Cyclenerd